Windz-GameDev/CAP-4874-Intro-to-Data-Analytics-Lab-3/README.md

 Input:

-  The programs currently do not accept any input from the console, and the input to the functions are hardcoded in their respective script files.
+  The scripts currently do not accept any input from the console when run, and the input to the functions are hardcoded in their respective script files.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------